Trade directory · Philadelphia metro · Pennsylvania

 Q/03

-Yes, EPA RRP (Renovation, Repair, Painting) certification is mandatory for work on pre-1978 buildings, which covers most of Philadelphia's housing stock.
-Violations carry federal penalties up to $37500 per day.
+Yes, EPA RRP (Renovation, Repair, Painting) certification is required for any work on buildings built before 1978.
+This covers most of Philadelphia's housing stock, making certification essential for painters.

 Q/04